 The rearview mirror can be positioned on the windshield to observe a skier and traffic behind you.
 The mirror should be lowered when trailering or when using a mooring cover.
-To reposition the mirror bracket on the windshield frame, loosen the three socket head screws and reposition and tighten the screws in the new location.
-The center screw (A) should be tightened two turns, followed by the two outside screws (B) being tightened two turns.
-Follow this sequence until all three screws are tight.
+To reposition the mirror bracket on the windshield frame, loosen the two socket head screws (A) and reposition and tighten the screws in the new location.
+The mirror bracket screws should be tightened evenly until the bracket is secure to the windshield.